mirmeep/JulieWebsite/content/_index.md

 <br>

-Julie Nishimura is a traveling freelance collaborative pianist.
+Julie Nishimura is a traveling solo and collaborative pianist.

 [Learn More Here](/about "Get to know me better")